bintlabs/python-sync-db/merge.md

    different types in the future, this part of the current strategy would force the application to not give any meaning to them.

-4. Delete-delete conflicts translate to a single delete.
+4. Delete-delete conflicts translate to a no-operation, and the local delete entry is removed from the journal.

 The conflict resolution is done as required while attempting to perform each of the server-sent operations.
 Each remote operation is